zafargilani/zafilani.github.io/index.md

 ### ABOUT ME

-I currently hold multiple positions.
-I am a Senior Expert for AI and Deep Learning at Enzen Global Solutions Ltd. I am a Researcher at the Queen Mary University of London's School of Electronic Engineering and Computer Science.
-I also hold an Adjunct Assistant Professor position at the University of Hong Kong.
+I am a Senior Expert for AI and Deep Learning at Enzen Global Solutions Ltd. I also hold the Adjunct Assistant Professor position at the University of Hong Kong.

 Durig my Ph.D., I was a part of the [NetOS research group](http://www.cl.cam.ac.uk/research/srg/netos/) at the [Computer Laboratory](http://www.cl.cam.ac.uk/) (now called the Department of Computer Science and Technology), University of Cambridge.
 I was supervised by [Prof. Jon Crowcroft](http://www.cl.cam.ac.uk/~jac22/).
 During my [Ph.D. research](https://doi.org/10.17863/CAM.26395) I worked on characterising, detecting and measuring the social cost of automated programs (bots) in online social networks (OSNs).
 For this purpose, I developed [Stweeler](https://github.com/zafargilani/stcs).
 The Stweeler project was aimed at studying usage, behaviour and impact of automated agents (bots, automated entities, automated agents) in online social networks (OSNs).
 To measure the social cost of bots I studied their influence over content popularity, the affects of bot traffic generated and propagated over networked systems, and the types of bots that are part of our electronic social settings.
 For these purposes the Stweeler project collects and maintains massive amounts of Twitter data from the freely available Streaming API.
 Since Stweeler collects all of the tweets from the Streaming API, we can use this dataset for a number of other avenues of research, such as sentiment analysis, and sociopolitical analysis, among others.